Cornea

-• 1 The stroma, which makes up most of the cornea
+• The Stroma, which makes up most of the cornea.

-• 2 The epithelium, which is several layers of cells covering the exterior of the stroma
+• The Epithelium, which is several layers of cells covering the exterior of the stoma.

-• 3 The endothelium, which is a single layer of cells lining the interior of the stroma
+• The Endothelium, which is a single layer of cells lining the interior of the stoma.

 As relatively simple as the cornea is, it is susceptible to a number of conditions including:

-Diagnosis and Treatment of Cornea and External Eye Disease
+Diagnosis & Treatment of Cornea & External Eye Disease

 In order to ensure your condition is properly diagnosed, it is important that a complete eye examination is performed.
 The exam will allow our surgeon to fully understand and diagnose your condition.
 Depending on the results of your exam, our surgeons can also provide you with recommendations for treatments and a recommended treatment schedule.